 Matt Berson is the winemaker/owner and sole employee of Love & Squalor.
 After graduating from UC Berkeley, Matt discovered that a culinary and vinous education could be his at below retail prices if he was willing to wait tables, and wait he he did.
 And bartend, and manage, and taste a lot of wine, and learn he did.
 Matt’s restaurant odyssey ended 12 years after it started when he ran away to Portland, Oregon and fell in with a vagabond group of winemaking pirates.
 He was initially taught grape whispering by Patty Green of Patricia Green Cellars.
 He has scurried in the cellars of Jimi Brooks (Brooks), Jay Somers (J. Christopher), Larry McKenna (Escarpment, NZ), Helen Turley (CA) and Erni Loosen (Dr. Loosen).
 Matt started his own label in 2006.
 Matt served as assistant winemaker for Ransom Wines & Spirits and Brooks Handcrafted Wines before jumping out entirely on his own in 2011.
 Matt makes his wines in a shared winery space in McMinnville and lives in SE Portland in a house full of curly girls.

-Being a native Oregonian, Chef Andrew Biggs was raised in the outdoors, fishing, hunting, crabbing and clam digging; gaining a greater understanding of where our food comes from.
-After spending most of his career working under others, including 6 years with James Beard award-winning Chef Philippe Boulot at The Heathman Hotel, he decided to create a catering service that is the culmination of his life here in Oregon, as a habitant and professional chef.
-That is what Hunt & Gather has come to embody; tradition, quality, and a respect for the places we call home.
+A native Oregonian, Chef Andrew Biggs was raised in the outdoors, fishing, hunting, crabbing and clam digging, all the while gaining a greater understanding of where our food comes from.
+After years working in restaurant kitchens for others, including six years with James Beard award-winning Chef Philippe Boulot at The Heathman Hotel, he and his wife, Laura Harlow Biggs, founded Hunt & Gather Catering.
+Together, they create specialized experiences through food, service, and hospitality.
+They balance exquisitely crafted, locally-sourced food with impeccable service to create memorable events.

 Ellen Brittan is joint owner of the beautiful Brittan Vineyards winery in McMinnville.
 While husband and winemaker Robert Brittan oversees the vineyard operation and winemaking, Ellen focuses on sales and marketing, as well as all other aspects of the family business.
 In addition, she serves as the Director of Wine Education at Linfield College in McMinnville, home to the renowned International Pinot Noir Celebration every year.
 At Linfield, Ellen combines her industry expertise with a liberal arts approach to wine education.